yzjedu/cs151-lab8-cooper_paige/algorithm.md

 Name: print_list
 Parameters: None
 Return: None
 Algorithm:
-1. Output roll amount
-2. Output the list
+1. Output the list
-3. Set count equal to 2
+2. Set count equal to 2
-4. Set total to 12
+3. Set total to 12
-5. While count is less than total:
+4. While count is less than total:
    1. Output the sum and its corresponding index
    2. Add 1 to count